kitschpatrol/yanki/readme.md

 By default, Yanki will automatically copy local image, media, and audio media linked in your notes' markdown to Anki's media storage system.
 With an option, it can do the same for remote assets.

-Note that there Anki's underlying implementation requires media assets to be less than 100 MB in size.
+Note that Anki's underlying implementation requires media assets to be less than 100 MB in size.
 There are also internal limits around filename length, but Yanki manages the filename for you internally, so this is not a concern.

 Support file formats / codecs is a bit nuanced, and some variations have been observed between what is officially supported according to the Anki source code and what actually works in practice on different platforms.